Deuss-0/Profiler-Backend/README.md

 # Deuss Backend API

-A robust backend API for Deuss, built with Express.js and PostgreSQL, featuring comprehensive authentication, session management, and integrations with various platforms.
+A robust backend API for Profiler, built with Express.js and PostgreSQL, featuring comprehensive authentication, session management, and integrations with various platforms.

 ## Features